BRIDGEGOOD Portfolio Feature Redesign

 My Contribution

 I was a part of a team of five designers, one project manager, and one developer.
-I partook in the entire-end-to-end process where I conducted user interviews, conducted sketch sessions such as crazy 8’s with my team, and took charge in building the wireframes and high fidelity prototypes.
+I participated in the entire end-to-end process. where I conducted user interviews, conducted sketch sessions such as crazy 8’s with my team, and took charge in building the wireframes and high fidelity prototypes.
 With our finalized creation, I presented our designs to a group of 50 stakeholders of BRIDGEGOOD at the Google Headquarters.

 Our Design Process